SyedMSawaid/weather-forecast/README.md

 1. Clone this repository.
 2. Navigate to the `backend` directory: `cd backend`
 3. Install dependencies: `npm install`
-4. Run migrations and data seeding with `npm run prepare`
+4. Run migrations and data seeding with `npm run prepare-database`
 5. Start the backend server using `npm run dev`

 #### Frontend